 The statements of cash flows present the sources and uses of funds for the two comparative periods.
-For the first half of 2022, the Registrant generated cash from its operations.
+For the first quarter of 2023, the Registrant generated cash from its investing activities.
 This indicates that Group maintains its capacity to provide for its immediate cash requirements from its operations despite the increasing expenditures and investment activities.
 Short term funds are also available should there be an immediate need for significant amount of funds.

-A large portion of the Retained Earnings account is unrestricted and the registrant declares and pays cash dividends based on the net income of the Group, subject to compliance with IC's requirements on dividend declarations.
+A large portion of the Retained Earnings account is unrestricted and the registrant declares and pays cash dividends based on the net income of the Group, subject to the approval of the IC.
 The Registrant's networth is compliant to the requirement of IC.

 The Registrant will continue to rely mainly on its traditional distribution channel, which is the agency force, for tapping new markets in the individual/regular business using all possible technological means allowed by the IC.
 The Registrant is relying heavily on its corporate or institutionalized accounts for premium generation this year.
-Mall operations will still be continued but its operations will largely depend on the community quarantine restrictions.
-The Registrant introduced its microinsurance product called Benlife Shield during the last quarter of 2016.
-It is a single pay, micro personal accident no-lapse insurance plan that provides individual insurance coverage up to age 60.
+Mall operations will still be continued.
+The Registrant has not introduced any new product during the first quarter of 2023.
+There are no plans to offer variable products during the year 2023.

-Also, during the last quarter of the year 2016, the registrant offered its group insurance rider called Benlife Care.
-It is health care rider attached to group yearly renewable term that allows policyholders to avail of medical, hospitalization benefits through affiliated medical service providers subject to certain conditions and limitations.
-There are no plans to offer variable products during the year 2022.
-Management is hoping that the Registrant will, at least, equal its performance of 2021.
+Management is hoping that the Registrant will, at least, equal its performance of 2022.

 The Registrant is continuously focusing on its technology enhancements that will allow non face-to-face selling, mobile applications and servicing, and various online and other payment options.